Renting Servers in the Cloud: The Case of Equal Duration Jobs

-\begin{lemma} Let $\sigma$ be the input such that each job has duration $2$ and arrival times $0, 1, 2, \ldots, \ell$ and suppose \FF opens $k \ge 2$ servers and each server of \FF on $\sigma$ starts at time $0$ and finishes at time $\ell$.
+\end{enumerate} \end{proof} Now from the results in Lemma~\ref{lemma:observations}, we can establish strong upper bounds on the ratio between utilization and $\FF$ cost, as follows. \begin{lemma} Let $\sigma$ be the input such that each job has duration $2$ and arrival times $0, 1, 2, \ldots, \ell$ and suppose \FF opens $k \ge 2$ servers and each server of \FF on $\sigma$ starts at time $0$ and finishes at time $\ell + 2$.
 Then we have: